mblumberg93/bip/README.md

 ### Step 2 - Join A Game

 Your opponent starts off by entering their Team Name.
 Then when your opponent receives the code, they paste it into the input box labeled "Enter Game Code" and click "Join Game".
-After doing that both of your screens should update to show the cups on the table and your Team Name and side will be displayed above the table.
+After doing that, you should both see an alert with the name of your opponent.
+Both of your screens should update to show the cups on the table and your Team Name and side will be displayed above the table.

 ### Step 3 - Decide Who Starts